jgarciasuarez/jgarciasuarez.github.io/index.md

 - **Data-driven: friction and mechanics**

-Phenomenological constitutive laws have traditionally been used to model both frictional phemona and material mechanical response for computational analysis.
-Event though some materials can be faithfully represented accurately in certain conditions, oftentimes complex behavior (damage, cyclic loadind, dissipation) is either not properly captured or represented at the expense of a large set of parameters that (to add insult to injury) require painstaking calibration.
+Phenomenological constitutive laws have traditionally been used to model both frictional phenomena and material mechanical response, particularly for computational analysis.
+Event though some materials can be faithfully represented accurately in certain conditions, oftentimes complex behavior (damage, cyclic loadind, dissipation) is either not properly captured or represented at the expense of a large set of parameters that require painstaking calibration.
 The new data-driven computational mechanics paradigm presents an alternative that works directly with datasets (either experimental or mined from micromechanical simulations) thus avoiding both modeling biases and calibration altogether.

 Wattel, S., Molinari, J. F., Ortiz, M., & Garcia-Suarez, J. (2023).
 Mesh d-refinement: a data-based computational framework to account for complex material response.
 Mechanics of Materials, 180, 104630. [link](https://www.sciencedirect.com/science/article/pii/S0167663623000765)